topicusonderwijs/vanilla-native-federation/docs/architecture.md

 ## Understanding the process

-The library follows a 6-step process:
+The library follows internally a 6-step process:

 ### Step 1: Gather Information